trilio-demo/tvk-poc/README.md

 ## Test Application-centric Backup and Recovery

-It is recommend to first test the scenarios of your choosing in the CLI, then test using the TVK UI.
+Test the scenarios using either CLI or the TVK UI.
 Testing in the CLI will provide technical insight into Custom Resource creation and Backup/Recovery performance.
 Once complete, reproduce scenarios in the TVK UI for a simplified experience, enhanced with monitoring capabilties.

 ### Three ways to Restore